What hormone is primarily produced by the pineal gland and regulates sleep-wake cycles?

 Study for the New CED - Biological Basis of Behavior Exam.
 Test your understanding with detailed questions and explanations.
 Prepare effectively for your exam!

-The hormone primarily produced by the pineal gland that regulates sleep-wake cycles is melatonin.
-Melatonin is synthesized from serotonin and is released into the bloodstream in response to darkness, signaling the body that it is time to prepare for sleep.
-Its levels typically rise in the evening, peak during the night, and decrease in the morning, facilitating the natural circadian rhythms of the body.
+The hormone produced primarily by the pineal gland that regulates sleep-wake cycles is melatonin.
+The pineal gland, located in the brain, secretes melatonin in response to darkness.
+This hormone plays a crucial role in signaling the body that it is time to sleep.
+Melatonin levels typically rise in the evening as light decreases, promoting sleepiness, and decrease in the morning when light is present, helping to wake the body up.

 Subscribe